The Legends of Alexander - Preview

 Stephanos sighed and slapped his friend on the back.
 “You are living a good life.
 No, you might not be able to marry any woman you want, and your attraction to Elia has your bitterness at its peak right now, but you have many advantages in your life that most of these villagers have not,” he said and pointed around at the small village as they stepped out of the other side of the woods and looked out on the village.
 “Stop feeling sorry for yourself.”

-Alexander stepped down the hill behind his friend and considering his words but also that there was a great deal Alexander actually did have to feel sorry about, the first being that his father was going to die without having ever truly known him, the second being that he was deeply in love with a woman that he could never marry for more reasons than one and it was all because of the workings of his father.
+Alexander stepped down the hill behind his friend, considering his words but also that there was a great deal Alexander actually did have to feel sorry about, the first being that his father was going to die without having ever truly known him, the second being that he was deeply in love with a woman that he could never marry for more reasons than one and it was all because of the workings of his own father.

 “Stephan, I need to do some thinking.
 I will see you later.”